hc-ai/hc-ai.github.io/content/podcast/24-03-27-HCAI-podcast-episode-5-anthropomorphising-ai-with-jonas-ivarsson/index.md

 <!--more-->

 In this episode, we have the pleasure to talk about HCAI with Jonas Ivarsson, discussing topics such as trust, interaction, and anthropomophisation of AI.
-Jonas Ivarssin is Professor of Informatics at University of Gothenburg.
-Prior to this, he was professor of pedagogyc.
+Jonas Ivarsson is Professor of Informatics at University of Gothenburg.
+Prior to this, he was professor of education.